thesilipoint/AcademicWebsite/content/about.md

 ## INTRODUCTION

 I am Silica Kole.
-I chose Academics as a Career at the age of 24 years, right after my Master of Technology in Computer Science Engineering.
-Currently, I am pursuing a Ph.D.
-Degree while on a Study Leave in Computer Science Engineering from National Institute of Technology, Goa, India.
+I have chosen Academics as a Career at the age of 24 years, right after my "Master of Technology" Degree in Computer Science & Engineering.
+Currently, I am a Research Scholar for Ph.D.
+Degree in Computer Science & Engineering, at National Institute of Technology, Goa, India (an Institution of National Importance, funded by the Government of India).

 My research interests lies in the areas of Machine Learning, Data Mining and Bio Inspired Algorithms.